techno-tim/techno-tim.github.io/_posts/2021-09-03-docker-compose-install.md

 date: 2021-08-14 11:00:00 -0500
 categories: docker
 tags: homelab docker docker-compose
+image:
+  path: /assets/img/headers/docker-gold.jpg
 ---

-## Install Docker Engine, containerd, and Docker Compose on Ubuntu
+This guide will walk you through how to Install Docker Engine, containerd, and Docker Compose on Ubuntu.

 If you have an existing version of Docker install, it is best to remove it first.
 See the [Cleaning Up](#cleaning-up)